-The Saint Mary’s University of Minnesota graduate program in Nurse Anesthesiology is designed to prepare qualified registered nurses who wish to continue their education to become doctorally-prepared Certified Registered Nurse Anesthetists (CRNAs).* Our program thoroughly prepares you for the certification exam, and successful completion of the examination will entitle you to be known as a Certified Registered Nurse Anesthetist.*
+The fully accredited Saint Mary’s graduate program in Nurse Anesthesiology is designed to prepare qualified registered nurses to further their education to become doctorally-prepared Certified Registered Nurse Anesthetists (CRNAs).* Our program thoroughly prepares you for the certification exam, and with successful completion of the exam, you’ll earn the title of Certified Registered Nurse Anesthetist.*

-As a CRNA you will be a critical member of a healthcare team.
-Our program prepares you to demonstrate leadership skills, advocate for improved patient care, provide compassionate safe care, and apply well-developed interpersonal and communication skills with patients, families, and other healthcare professionals.
+As a CRNA, you’ll be a critical member of a healthcare team.
+Our curriculum prepares you to demonstrate ethical leadership skills, advocate for improved patient care, provide safe and compassionate care, and communicate effectively with patients, families, and other healthcare professionals.

 The curriculum of the Doctor of Nursing Practice in Nurse Anesthesiology program is divided into four areas: